Darrin Simmons

 Darrin Simmons (born April 9, 1973) is an American football coach who is the assistant head coach and special teams coordinator for the Cincinnati Bengals of the National Football League (NFL).
 He has coached for the Bengals since 2003.
 He previously had coaching stints in the NFL with the Baltimore Ravens and Carolina Panthers.
 He was a punter in college at the University of Kansas.

 Playing career

 Dodge City CC

 Simmons played punter at Dodge City Community College from 1991 to 1992.
 In 1992 at Dodge City, he led the nation in punting and was a second-team NJCAA All-American.

 Kansas

 Simmons then transferred to Kansas (KU) where he played from 1993 to 1995, earning All-Big Eight honors his final year.
-As a senior, he helped the Jayhawks to a Top-10 national ranking and to an Aloha Bowl victory over UCLA.
+As a senior, he helped the Jayhawks to a Top-10 national ranking and a Aloha Bowl victory over UCLA.
 Also as a senior at KU, he won honors as an Academic All-American.